Vietnamese Student Association (VSA) Constitution

 External Vice President: The External Vice President shall be responsible for co-conducting meetings with the assistance of the Internal Vice President in the absence of the President(s).
 The External Vice President shall also be responsible for organizing events and/or facilitating relationships with other VSA chapters and organizations in the Vietnamese community.
 They will also be in charge of the VSA alumni network: collect emails of alumni who would like to keep in contact with VSA, organize this network, and be the liaison to RUCAA (Rice University Community of Asian Alumni.)
 An ancillary duty includes informing members of opportunities, internships, scholarships, and leadership conferences.

-Internal Vice-President: The Internal Vice President shall be responsible for co-conducting meetings with the assistance of the External Vice President in the absence of the President(s).
+Internal Vice President: The Internal Vice President shall be responsible for co-conducting meetings with the assistance of the External Vice President in the absence of the President(s).
 The Internal Vice President shall also be responsible for organizing events and facilitating relationships with other Rice University organizations.
-Specific duties may include coordinating Rice University’s College Leadership Workshop, the VSA’s participation in the Lunar New Year festival, and representing the VSA’s voice in academics at Rice.
+During the fall, the Internal Vice President is responsible for organizing Rice University’s annual College Leadership Workshop.
+Other specific duties may include the VSA’s participation in the Lunar New Year festival and representing the VSA’s voice in academics at Rice.
 The Internal Vice President must be a former officer of the organization and must have volunteered at the College Leadership Workshop at least once.

 Events Coordinator: The Events Coordinator shall be responsible for overseeing the logistics of organization events and publicizing these events.
 The Events Coordinator shall also be responsible for planning outings, study breaks, and other social activities, often in collaboration with other officers.
 Specific duties may include making room reservations on campus, making restaurant reservations for social outings, recording the logistics of events so that they may be referenced for future planning, and utilizing the organization’s Facebook group to publicize events.
 In addition, the Events Coordinator will act as the secondary coordinator in the planning and execution of the College Leadership Workshop, taking on roles as both the Internal Vice-President and Events Coordinator deem appropriate.